tuffnatty/freefont-linguist/notes/README-downloads.txt

 The "otf" files are OpenType, for use in most modern operating systems.

-The "ttf" files are TrueType, preferred for Windows.
+The "ttf" files are TrueType, (strongly) preferred for Windows.

 The "woff" files are Web Open Font Format files, for use as Web fonts.